-First, we need to understand what is replacement theology?
-Simply, replacement theology teaches that all the covenants and their promises have been stripped from Israel and given to the gentiles, because of Israel’s rebellion against God and their rejection of the Messiah.
-And now the predominantly gentile Church has replaced Israel as God’s chosen people.
-This theology often leads to a spiritualization of the Old and New Testament prophesies regarding Israel, and often supports amillennial theology which teaches that we are now living in the one-thousand year reign of Christ, where there is no rapture of the Church and no future promises for the nation of Israel.
+First, we need to understand what replacement theology is?
+Replacement theology teaches that all the covenants and their promises have been stripped from Israel and given to the Gentiles, because of Israel’s rebellion against God and their rejection of the Messiah.
+And now the predominantly Gentile Church has replaced Israel as God’s chosen people.
+This theology often leads to a spiritualization of the Old, and New Testament prophesies regarding Israel and often supports amillennial theology which teaches that we are now living in the one-thousand-year reign of Christ, where there is no rapture of the Church and no future promises for the nation of Israel.

 These theologians believe that Israel was a temporary plan; a type or picture of God’s future greater plan, which is the church.
 They take the writings of the New Testament out of context.
-For example where it says, “Behold, I make all things new” (Revelation 21:5), they falsely presume that God has replaced Israel with the church, and yet they ignore God’s eternal covenant promises with Israel where He said, “Thus says the Lord: ‘If My covenant is not with day and night, and if I have not appointed the ordinances of heaven and earth, then I will cast away the descendants of Jacob and David My servant, so that I will not take any of his descendants to be rulers over the descendants of Abraham, Isaac, and Jacob.
+For example, where it says, “Behold, I make all things new” (Revelation 21:5), they falsely presume that God has replaced Israel with the church.
+And yet, they ignore God’s eternal covenant promises with Israel.
+For example where the Lord said, “Thus says the Lord: ‘If My covenant is not with day and night, and if I have not appointed the ordinances of heaven and earth, then I will cast away the descendants of Jacob and David My servant, so that I will not take any of his descendants to be rulers over the descendants of Abraham, Isaac, and Jacob.
 For I will cause their captives to return, and will have mercy on them’” (Jeremiah 33:25-26, NKJV).[ii]

 They will also cite scripture about God’s issuance of a bill of divorce to Israel, yet will ignore or spiritualize the dozens of prophesies that point to God’s future redemptive plans for Israel, including His annihilation of their divorce certificate, as it is written: “Where is the certificate of your mother’s divorce, Whom I have put away?”
 (Isaiah 50:1).